Arlee Jade Kastner

 Graduate Research Assistant

-Arlee Jade Pearlswig is a Ph.D student and research assistant in the linguistics program.
-Arlee's main research interests lie in understanding the ways in which syntax and pragmatics interact to create structural variation within a language, particularly with regard to polysynthetic languages.
-The interest stems from studying Ainu in a seminar course at University of Mary Washington.
+Arlee Jade Kastner is a Ph.D candidate in the linguistics program.
+Arlee's main research interests lie in understanding the ways in which syntax and pragmatics interact to create structural variation within a language, particularly with regard to polysynthetic languages, with a goal of transforming theory and linguistic descriptions into classroom-friendly "rules" or "guidelines" to help learners during revitalization.

-By observing the interactions of syntax and pragmatics in Indigenous languages, Arlee hopes to aid in the creation of pedagogical methods which are suitable for the revitalization of Indigenous language structures and adaptable for communities so they can preserve variable orders when desired.
+By observing the interactions of syntax and pragmatics in Indigenous languages, Arlee hopes to aid in the creation of pedagogical methods for preserving and learning the variable word orders often present in Indigenous American languages.
+Current dissertation work focuses on observing patterns in Akuzipik syntax for common pragmatic contexts associated with different orders.

 Current Research